rochekollie/blog/posts/string_along_with_javascript_strings.md

 console.log(typeof stringObject); // object
 ```

-As shown in the code snipped above, we see that strings can be a primitive data type or an object.
+As shown in the code snippet above, we see that strings can be a primitive data type or an object.

-In the above code snippet, `stringPrimitive` is a string primitive and `stringObject` is a `String` object.
-Strings created using the `String` constructor may be instances of the `String` object or a `string` primitive type.
-That is, they may inherit properties and methods from the `String` object depending on how they are created.
+However, it is important to note that the `String` constructor can be used with or without the `new` keyword.
+When `String()` is called **with the `new` keyword**, it returns a `String` object.
+When `String()` is called **without the `new` keyword**, it returns a string primitive.
-We will cover the difference between these two concepts in the next section.
+We will also cover the difference between these two concepts in the next section.
+What is important to know is that there are two types of strings in JavaScript: string primitives and string objects.
+String along, as we explore these two string types beginning with the `string` primitive type.

+## String Primitives

+A [primitive](https://developer.mozilla.org/en-US/docs/Glossary/Primitive) is a data type that is not an object and has no methods.
 When strings are created using string literals, they are primitive data types.
 They do not have properties and methods of their own.
 This is because primitive data types are not objects.
-String along, as we explore these two concepts beginning with the `string` primitive type.

-## String Primitives

 There are two ways to create a string primitive in JavaScript:

 - String literals, or